shresht8/cuda_triton/Readme.md

 ### Installation
 1. Install pytorch: https://pytorch.org/get-started/locally/
 2. Triton library is not made for windows so has to be downloaded from an external source: pip install -U triton-windows (Credit: https://github.com/woct0rdho/triton-windows)

+### Goal
+The goal is to build the Entire GPT model layer by layer only using Triton and perform a comparison with a GPT model built using torch

+### Modules to build
+1. FFN layer
+2. ReLu activation
+3. Self Attention
+4. Layer Norm
+5. Flash attention - forward and backward pass
+6. Softmax layer